-If you are looking to learn to make sourdough and considering learning to make bread at The Sourdough School course then it is important that you know we do not teach beginners here in person.
-We enrol all our students on an interactive online course with live sessions each week to get you to a standard where your time here with Vanessa is really impactful.
+If you are looking to learn to make sourdough and are considering learning to make bread at The Sourdough School course, then it is important that you know we do not teach beginners here in person.
+We enrol all our students on an interactive online courses with live sessions each week to get you to a standard where your time here with Vanessa is really impactful.

 What is included in a Workshop?